cds-hooks/docs/docs/hooks/index.md

     specificationVersion: 1.0

+Because the specification itself follows semantic versioning, the version specified here is a minimum specification version.
+In other words, a hook defined to work against 1.0 should continue to work against the 1.1 version of CDS Hooks.
+However, a hook that specifies 1.1 would not be expected to work in a CDS Hooks 1.0 environment.

 ### Hook Version

 To enable tracking of changes to hook definitions, each hook MUST include a version indicator, expressed as a string, and a status of `DRAFT`, `ACTIVE`, or `RETIRED`.